rubenFreitas1/ISEP-LAPR4-2024-2025/docs/Sprint2/us_230/readme.md

 - US230.1 The system must guarantee the show date is a valid one
 - US230.2 The system must guarantee there are drones in the inventory
+- US230.3 The system must display only active customers
+- US230.4 The system must display figure that are associated to the customer and all public figures

 **Dependencies/References:**